 Brian Newman has worked in the Surat district of western Queensland for the past two decades, replacing hundreds of kilometres of World War II era dog netting with new barbed wire fences for cattle.
 The trend reflects the shift away from sheep that has occurred on many properties following the prolonged wool downturn that began in the early 1990s.

-Before he retired from full-time fencing a few years ago Mr Newman established some of the first of the new wave of predator proof netting fences that are now common sight throughout the district.
+Before he retired from full-time fencing a few years ago Mr Newman established some of the first of the new wave of predator proof netting fences that are now a common sight throughout the district.

 The new fences, some of which have been partly subsidised with Government funding, are helping landholders regain the upper hand in the fight against wild dogs and facilitating the return of sheep to many properties in the district.